 Band Registration volunteers will welcome & stamp incoming band ensembles as they arrive to check in.
 This job communicates with the Field Marshals and Event Coordinator as bands arrive to help keep the schedule.
 You will be stationed outside near the bus parking lot.

 Field Marshal volunteers help make sure the performance schedule runs like clockwork.
 Stationed in and around the stadium, Marshals use the published schedule to make sure bands arrive at the staging area before advancing to the on-deck circle and then onto the stadium floor to perform.
 They will communicate with Parking and Band Registration coordinator(s) to help avoid surprises.
 If you like to make sure things stay organized, this is the job for you!

 We will be serving concessions from the stadium's food stand.
 You may sign up for as many shifts as you'd like, but you must be 16 years or older to volunteer at concessions.
 No food prep or cooking is required.
 All you have to do is serve food and/or cashier.
 If you like interacting with our spectators and performers, this is the job for you!

 Volunteers will greet spectators for day-of sales or collect pre-sold tickets and stamp everyone for re-entry.
 You'll be stationed at the ticket booth and the main entrance of the stadium entry way.
 You will also attend to needs of attendees if there are issues.
 There is typically a steady flow of spectators, but no real rush.

 Gram & Vendor Tables

 Between performances, as a courtesy to performers, no entry or exit to the stands is permitted.
 Aisle guards politely block traffic in the stadium stands until the performance is over.
 This is a great job for middle school students/siblings looking for volunteer hours.
-Adults are welcome too.
+Middle school students are required to have a parent working with them.
+Adults are welcome too do this job too.